gosukiwi/atom-agk/README.md

 * Syntax highlighting
 * Compile and run AGK projects
 * Debugger using breakpoints and REPL
+* Autocomplete functions, types, globals and variables [WIP]
+* Open help when pressing F1 in a built-in function [WIP]

 # Notes
 * Only tested in Windows
 * Only works with AGK Classic as Studio doesn't expose the compiler executable

-# TODO
-* Open help when pressing F1 in a built-in function
-* Autocomplete built-in functions
-* Intellisense (?)
-* Built-in test runner
-* Add help command in debugger

 # Thanks
 Particular thanks to the guys at TheGameCreators forums and in particular